 Celebrating the Birthday of the Church

 Festivities for Pentecost begin on the Friday or Saturday before the day itself.
 The Sunday is also known as Trinity Sunday.
-Public celebrations, which tend to be local and church related - local fairs, for example, are held on the Saturday.
+Public celebrations, which tend to be local and church-related - local fairs, for example, are held on Saturday.
 The largest churches in a given area will often hold the biggest and most colorful festivals.

 If you are traveling, it's a good idea to check local transportation and ferry schedules.
 Ferry schedules may be expanded to accommodate Pentecost travelers.
 But local, urban transportation - the Athens Metro and local bus services - run their Sunday schedules throughout the holiday weekend, including Monday.